CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Using this method, here are your estimated Retirement Sums:

-But this is only an estimate, assuming that the Retirement Sums continue to grow at 3% all the way.
-CPF can always change the growth rate depending on inflation and other factors.
+But this is only an estimate, assuming that the Retirement Sums continue to grow at 3.3% in perpetuity.
+CPF can always change that growth rate depending on inflation and other factors.

 How much can I withdraw from my CPF at age 55?